 Add thyme, and saffron, then salt and pepper to taste.
 Just taste the liquid to determine how much salt is needed.
 If you like your jambalaya hot, you can add some hot pepper here.
 But don't go crazy.
 Traditionally, Jambalaya is not an exceptionally hot dish - just a touch.

-Now, add the long grain rice.
+Now, add the long grain rice - (I now use Uncle Ben's converted rice because it doesn't get as sticky as regular long grain rice).
 I usually put about 2.5 cups in, but it depends on how many people you have to feed.
 If you've got a lot, just add more rice (and liquid).
 I'm sure that's what my mom did when I invited a friend to join us for dinner.
 [Update 2/15/2014 I now put less rice in the dish.
 Exactly how much depends on how many people I need to feed, but sometimes I only put one "full" cup of Uncle Ben's.
 "Full" means that a one cup measuring cup is filled to the top, which is more than a cup.]

 Now, this is very important - heat the liquid to a simmer before you put it in the oven.
 If you put it in the oven cold, the dish will heat from the outside-in.
 So the outside will cook while the center will be raw.
 Once you have the liquid to a simmer throughout the pan, cover the pot and put it in the oven.